 Field-hunting tip

-Look in oxidized zones of zinc deposits country — that is the host setting where fraipontite typically forms.
+Look in oxidized zones of zinc deposits country, the host setting where fraipontite typically forms.
 If you start seeing smithsonite, willemite, hemimorphite in float, you are in the right ground.
 Field specimens usually show a platy, earthy, massive habit, so train your eye for that shape before scanning the outcrop.